+Description

-Description: This User Story focuses on the optimisation of a production process in the edge banding machine displaying key production guidance in real-time to the Operator staff by interfacing between the product barcoding tracking system on each product, and the client ERP.
-This information aids the operator and ensures that they know the next correct production actions avoiding unnecessary mistakes.
+The Error Proofing Production Optimisation solution supports the optimisation of a production process in real-time by displaying key production guidance to Operator staff by interfacing between the product barcoding tracking system on each product, and the client ERP.
+This information aids the operator and ensures that they know the correct production actions and avoid unnecessary mistakes.

 The solution involves both EFPF components and tools.
-The main EFPF component involved is the Data Spine's Message Bus as secure broker for publishing data coming from the sensors, while the tools involved are:
+The main EFPF component involved is the Data Spine - Message Bus, while the tools involved are: